Mobilizing welfare in Europe across the long 20th century. Cases of unpolitical politics

 Clarisse Berthezène joined University Paris Cité (then Paris Diderot University) as professor of British history in 2018.
-She received a master’s degree in history at the London School of Economics and Political Science (LSE).
-She received the award for the best thesis of the year from Sorbonne Nouvelle University upon completing her Ph.D. in 2003.
+She served as Vice president of her University from 2019 to 2023.
+Initially trained in Paris, at the Ecole Normale Supérieure (ENS Fontenay /Cloud), she received a master’s degree in history at the London School of Economics and Political Science (LSE).
+She went on to do an MPhil in History at Sciences Po and received the award for the best thesis of the year from Sorbonne Nouvelle University upon completing her Ph.D. in 2003.

-During her time at the Minda de Gunzburg Center for European Studies (CES), Berthezène will continue her research on health inequity among women in Europe.
+During her time at the Minda de Gunzburg Center for European Studies (CES), Berthezène will start a new project on health inequality among women in Europe.
 Examining data from 1870s to the present, her analysis will focus on historical dynamics that contribute to large discrepancies in mortality rates and life expectancy for women.

 This information is accurate for the time period that the visiting scholar is affiliated with CES.